hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 hands off the shoulder of Meghana.
 Fakhr: “Hey what’s your problem.
 You are not a Moslem and in communism everything is public property.”
 Meghana pushed Fakhr’s hand away and jumped out of the couch saying:
 “How dare you say such things.”
-Fakhr ignored her and looking at Shonit said: “Hey, if she can be friends with other guys then why not me.”
+Fakhr ignored her and looking at Shonit
+said: “Hey, if she can be friends with other guys then why not me.”
 Shonit flared up and rushed at Fakhr with reaching out for the knife in his pocket: “Fakhr I will make you see your houris today”.
 Meghana came in between them: “Guys, calm down.
 We have little time and need to decide all the slogans and the posters for the Equality of the People march.”
 Fakhr calmly went on: “arre Kaffr learn how to talk respectfully to a momīn or I will be the one sending you to the hell-fire.”
-Shonit leaped at Fakhr with his knife now out.
+Shonit leapedat Fakhr with his knife now out.
 Fakhr still reclining on the couch whipped out his pistol and fired.
 Two shots got Shonit.
 Meghana rushed to him as he fell and received one shot.
 Vidrum saw nothing but strange red patterns and heard a sledgehammer like noise reverberating through head.

 —–